 - Studies have shown that BLEVE occurs in 30 minutes after the fire has started.

 The container carrying LPG must be filled more than half and ideally to its full mark.

-No personnel should be allowed to enter in the premises j where a potential of BLEVE exists.
+No personnel should be allowed to enter premises j where a potential of BLEVE exists.

 Fire fighting must be done from a safe distance of 40-50 meters, which is a minimum standard.

-Foam should be used as fire fighting medium as it does smothering as well as cooling actions and tends to lower down the temperature.
+The foam should be used as a fire fighting medium as it does smothering as well as cooling actions and tends to lower the temperature.